 Hello friends, and welcome back to Week in Review!

-If you’re reading this on the TechCrunch site, you can get this in your inbox from the newsletter page, and follow my tweets @lucasmtny
+You can get this in your inbox from the newsletter page, and follow my tweets @lucasmtny.

 the big thing